HollowMan6/02239-Data-Security/authentication/README.md

 <!-- > (max 1 page)
 > The introduction should provide a general introduction to the problem of authentication in client/server applications.
 It should define the scope of the answer, i.e. explicitly state what problems are considered, and outline the proposed solution.
 Finally, it should clearly state which of the identified goals are met by the developed software. -->

-Our implementation stores credentials in a database, so to ensure the following security goals:
+The following security goals must be ensured for a safe client/server application:

 - **Protection of User Credentials**: The attacker should be unable to discern user credentials from the communication channel.
 Also even if the database is compromised, the attacker should not gain access to plain-text user credentials.
 Finally, supposing a scenario where data leaks happen, brute force attacks should be made impractical to implement.

-- **Credential Hashing**: Users' passwords should be protected against brute force and rainbow table attacks.
-Also they should not be made deterministic, in case multiple users use the same password to autenticate.
+- **Credential Hashing**: Users' passwords should be hashed and protected against brute force and rainbow table attacks.
+Also the hashes should not be made deterministic, in case multiple users use the same password to autenticate.

 - **Server Independence from Plaintext Passwords**: The server doesn't handle users' plaintext passwords.
 This precaution ensures security in scenarios where the server may be comprimised without client knowledge.

-- **Protection Against Database Attacks**: Data should  be safely handled and sanitized in the database to provide protection against db attacks, e.g, SQL injections.
+- **Protection Against Data Leaks**: Data should be safely stored and inputs should be safely handled and sanitized to provide protection against data leaks, memory dumps or SQL injections.

 - **Secure Communication**: Enforce secure communication over the internet using TLS, which provides confidentiality and integrity guarantees.
+Server identity should always be verified before every interaction.

-In our implementation, for password hashing, our design employs the Bcrypt hashing algorithm salted with random seed.
-On the client side, we use the PBKDF2 hashing algorithm, which provides better robustness and resistance to brute force or rainbow tables attacks.
+For our implementation, we decided to store user passwords in a DBMS.
+For password hashing, we employ the Bcrypt library and the PBKDF2 hashing algorithm, which provides better robustness and resistance to brute force or rainbow tables attacks.
 To thwart SQL injection attacks, our software utilizes the java.sql.PreparedStatement interface, and we use the mature open source PostgreSQL database.
-In our implementation, we will assume the service is deployed using certificates and TLS to ensure the confidentiality and integrity of data transmitted between the client and server.
+We assume the service is deployed using certificates and TLS to meet the last security requirement, while all the others are supported by our implementation.

 ## Authentication
 <!-- > (max 3 pages)